planetfederal/GeoGig/doc/manual/source/repo/index.rst

 Working with repositories
 =========================

-This section will discuss working with GeoGit repositories.
+This section will discuss working with GeoGig repositories.

 .. toctree::
    :maxdepth: 2